sjb3d/spark/README.md

 Since `ash` widely used, I'll just list the ways this library currently differs from `ash`.
 These are just alternatives I personally found interesting to explore:

-### Extensions Are Part Of `Instance` And `Device`
+### Helpers To Manage Extensions

-To simplify the handling of extensions and core Vulkan versions, the library manages all Vulkan function pointers directly on the `Instance` or `Device`.
-When the `Instance` or `Device` is created, the core version and list of extensions is checked, and all Vulkan commands are loaded that are enabled for that combination.
-This handles complex cases such as commands that are loaded only when a combination of extensions are present.
+The structs `InstanceExtensions` and `DeviceExtensions` can be used to simplify code that manages extensions.

-The structs `InstanceExtensions` and `DeviceExtensions` can be used to simplify code that loads extensions, providing helper functions to check if a particular extension is supported either directly or via promotion.
+These expose a method per extension that checks for support, which handles checking for dependencies and the core Vulkan version:

 ```rust
 // parse physical device extension properties into DeviceExtensions